c-core-labs/pokeyslib/ReadMe.txt

 ---- About ----
-PoKeysLib is a multi-platform library which allows an application to interface PoKeys55, PoKeys56U and PoKeys56E devices.
+PoKeysLib is a multi-platform library which allows an application to interface PoKeys55, PoKeys56 and PoKeys57 series of PoKeys devices.
 It is meant as a replacement and enhancement of the original .NET-based commun- ication library for Windows.